jsom1/jsom1.github.io/_walkthroughs/Devzat.md

 ![revsh]({{https://jsom1.github.io/}}/_images/htb_dz_revsh.png)
 </div>

 And we're finally in as Patrick!
 It's not shown in the picture, but every character I type in this reverse shell is doubled...
 It's very annoying, even though the commands work.
-This is because both terminals have stty echo, so we can fix this with the following commands:
+An explanation I found was that both terminals have stty echo, so we can fix this with the following commands:

 ````
 ctrl+Z
 stty -echo
 fg
 ````
+It appears the flag is on Catherine's Desktop, and we can't read it as Patrick...
+We have to find a way to change users.

+## 3. Horizontal privilege escalation
+{:style="color:DarkRed; font-size: 170%;"}

-## 3. Vertical privilege escalation
+## 4. Vertical privilege escalation
 {:style="color:DarkRed; font-size: 170%;"}